davidvrba/Apache-Spark-Structured-APIs/README.md

 This is a code base that serves as acompanying content for Spark Training lectured and prepared by David Vrba.

 ## Training Description
 Introduction to Apache Spark and the structured APIs.
-This course covers mainly the programing interface of the DataFrame API from its basic concepts (simple transformations of the DataFrame) to even more advanced features such as complex data types and higher order functions.
+This course covers mainly the programing interface of the DataFrame API from its basic concepts (simple transformations of the DataFrame) to even more advanced features such as user defined functions, advanced aggregations with window functions and complex data types with higher order functions.

 ## Training Format
 * 6 hours